F33RNI/Liberty-Way/README.md

 `"allowed_landing_range_yaw": 5.0` - range of the landing allowance (degrees)

-`"min_satellites_num_start": 0` - the minimum number of sattelites is set for the start
+`"min_satellites_num_start": 0` - the minimum number of satellites is set for the start

-`"min_satellites_num": 0` - the minimum number of sattelites allowed
+`"min_satellites_num": 0` - the minimum number of satellites allowed

 `"setpoint_x": 0.0` - setpoint of PID controller (absolute estimated x)